 |15 May 2011||Propulsion / Power Loss|

-On May 15, 2011, while operating in Baltic Sea (Northern Europe), the vessel suffered an electrical failure to one of its electric panels, causing engine power outage and subsequently total power/propulsion loss and drifting.
+On May 15, 2011, while navigating in Baltic Sea (Northern Europe), the liner suffered an electrical failure to one of its electric panels, causing engine power outage and subsequently total power/propulsion loss and drifting.

 The incident occurred approx 6 ml / 10 km off Visby Sweden, and affected the ship’s electricity (blackouts), running water and toilet systems.
-After the crew failed to fix the problem, the ship was towed to Nynashamn Sweden (port near Stockholm) where the ~1700 passengers were disembarked via tender boats and the same day flown from Stockholm back home.
+After the crew failed to fix the problem, the vessel was towed to Nynashamn Sweden (near Stockholm) where the ~1700 passengers were disembarked via tender boats and the same day flown from Stockholm back home.
 All passengers were fully refunded.

 |25 March 2011||Ship Collision / Allision|

 (pier collision) On March 25, 2011, while operating in South America and upon leaving homeport Buenos Aires Argentina, the cruise vessel collided twice with the pier.
 The collisions caused minor structure damages on service decks 3 and 4, affecting several of the crew cabins there.
 The concrete pier suffered also minor damage (a small portion of its corner was broken).
 No injuries were reported.
 Due to repairs, the departure was delayed by ~10 hours.